-- 2. Increasing K-12 support systems to improve educational outcomes. - We will implement the Education Renewal and Innovation Initiative by: - ♦ Implementing the renewed K-12 Inclusive Schooling Directive which provides greater direction on roles and responsibilities, increases the number of Program Support Teachers, increases emphasis on training, and increases accountability - ♦ Implementing a renewed Aboriginal Language and Culture-based Education Directive in order to strengthen the role of schools in supporting Aboriginal language development and culture in programming - ♦ Implementing a comprehensive accountability framework for the JK-12 education system with integrated program and financial reporting processes - Developing options to increase the approaches available to students that lead to graduation, to improve graduation rates, and to provide greater linkages to postsecondary schooling - ♦ Expanding the NWT distance learning pilot project to increase access for NWT senior secondary students in all communities - ♦ Undertaking a planning study on options for shared service administration across NWT school boards. - 3.
-Expanding opportunities for post-secondary education, trades-oriented learning, and northern educational institutions. - We will take steps to close the skills gap using the Skills4Success strategic framework, by working with Aurora College on a renewed strategic plan, refocusing support for postsecondary institutions in NWT, improving outcomes from our Community Learning Centres, strengthening the apprenticeship program, and improving our career development services. - We will offer online delivery of community government training curriculum to build capacity for careers that focus on community governance. - 4.
-Increasing cultural programming in education and revitalizing Aboriginal languages. - We will strengthen culture and heritage in the NWT by implementing a renewed Aboriginal Language and Culture-based Education Directive in order to strengthen the role of schools in supporting Aboriginal language development and incorporate culture in programming, work with the Government of Canada towards a strengthened multi-year Canada-Northwest Territories Co-operation Agreement for French and Aboriginal Languages, develop an action plan for the Culture and Heritage Strategic Framework, and work with stakeholders to update the 2010 NWT Aboriginal Languages Plan: A Shared Responsibility. - We will finalize, in conjunction with Aboriginal governments, co-management partners and traditional user groups, a culturally appropriate, made in the north, hunter education program for delivery in all communities of the NWT.
+2. Increasing JK-12 support systems to improve educational outcomes.

+- We will implement the Education Renewal and Innovation Framework by: - ♦ Implementing the renewed K-12 Inclusive Schooling Directive which provides greater direction on roles and responsibilities, increases the number of Program Support Teachers, increases emphasis on training, and increases accountability. - ♦ Implementing a renewed Aboriginal Language and Culture-based Education Directive in order to strengthen the role of schools in supporting Aboriginal language development and culture in programming. - ♦ Implementing a comprehensive accountability framework for the JK-12 education system with integrated program and financial reporting processes. - Developing options to increase the approaches available to students that lead to graduation, to improve graduation rates, and to provide greater linkages to postsecondary schooling. - ♦ Expanding the NWT distance learning pilot project to increase access for NWT senior secondary students in all communities. - Undertaking a planning study on options for shared service administration across NWT school boards.

+3. Expanding opportunities for post-secondary education, trades-oriented learning, and northern educational institutions.

+- We will take steps to close the skills gap, by conducting a Foundational Review of Aurora College followed by a renewed strategic plan and any necessary updates to the Aurora CollegeAct as informed by the Foundational Review, improving outcomes from Community Learning Centres, strengthening the apprenticeship program, and improving our career development services. - We will offer online delivery of community government training curriculum to build capacity for careers that focus on community governance. - We will develop legislation that outlines a quality assurance system on the basis of which postsecondary institutions will be recognized/authorized in the NWT.